kdechant/eamon/EVENT-HANDERS.md

 - The event handler is called for all player movement, not just movement to exit -1.
 Thus, we need to return true if no conditions were met.

+# Basic coding techniques

+There are some classes and utilities that apply to all event handlers.
+This section describes them and provides a few examples.

+## Objects and Repositories

+The collections of rooms, artifacts, effects, and monsters are organized into Repository classes, with each repository containing the entire set of objects of that type.
+Additionally, there is a Game class which represents the overall game engine (similar to the MAIN PGM in Classic Eamon).

+## The Game object

+At the beginning of many event handlers, there is a special line:

+    let game = Game.getInstance();

+This allows you to access the global Game instance, which is a singleton.
+This provides access to the object repositories.

+The Game object has the following important properties:

+- game.rooms: Repository of rooms
+- game.artifacts: Repository of artifacts
+- game.effects: Repository of effects
+- game.monsters: Repository of monsters
+- game.player: The player, who is also a Monster (monster #0)
+- game.hints: The hints that appear when the player clicks the "Hints" button below the command prompt
+- game.intro_text: The text that appears before the start of the game

+These are described in detail below.

+## Writing messages to the output

+It's quite frequent to display a certain message to the player when they take an action, like entering a room, opening a chest, or using an artifact.
+This can be done using the `game.history` object, which represents the game output.

+    // write a message in the default font game.history.write('The dragon blocks your way!');
+    // write a message using a custom style game.history.write('The scroll disappears in a puff of smoke!', 'special');

+The available styles are as follows:

+- normal - regular text
+- emphasis (black, bold): Used for slightly more emphasis, but without a particular meaning
+- success (green): Used for messages where the player successfully did something
+- warning (orange): Used in combat messages, and anywhere something risky is happening
+- danger (red): Used in combat to indicate a monster's death.
+Also can be used when another highly dangerous event happens.
+- special (blue): Used for special effects, magic spells, etc.
+- special2 (purple): Used for special effects, magic spells, etc.

+## Working with Rooms, Artifacts, and Monsters

+The Game object contains references to all the objects contained within your adventure.
+The repositories are available at `game.rooms`, `game.artifacts`, `game.effects`, and `game.monsters`.
+There are also other objects that are less frequently used in event handlers, such as `game.hints`.

+Here are some examples of working with the repositories:

+    // get a room by its ID
+    let r = game.rooms.get(1);
+    // get all rooms
+    let r = game.rooms.all;
+    // get all rooms that are dark let dark_rooms = game.rooms.all.filter(r => r.is_dark);

+    // get all monsters
+    let monsters = game.monsters.all;
+    // get the visible monsters (a filtered view of the monsters visible in the current room; updated after
+    // each player command and each monster's combat actions) let monsters = game.monsters.visible;
+    // get a single monster by ID
+    let m1 = game.monsters.get(1);

+    // get all artifacts
+    let artifacts = game.artifacts.all;
+    // get the visible artifacts (a filtered view of the artifacts visible in the current room; updated after
+    // each player command and each monster's combat actions; does not include unrevealed embedded artifacts and
+    // secret doors the player hasn't found yet.) let artifacts = game.artifacts.visible;
+    // get a single artifact by ID let a1 = game.artifacts.get(1);
+    // get everything the player is carrying let inv = game.player.inventory;
+    // get everything a monster is carrying (as an array of artifacts) let m1_inv = game.monsters.get(1).inventory;
+    // get the contents of a container (as an array of artifacts) let contents = game.artifacts.get(3).contents;

+The room, monster, and artifact arrays are standard JavaScript arrays, and can be used in loops and with higher-order functions like `map`, `filter`, and `find`.

+    // change the friendliness of all monsters in the game game.monsters.all.forEach(m => m.reaction = Monster.RX_HOSTILE);
+    // get the currently visible artifacts that are weapons let weapons = game.artifacts.visible.filter(a => a.type === Artifact.TYPE_WEAPON || a.type === Artifact.TYPE_MAGIC_WEAPON);

+In addition, Monsters and Artifacts have a few special methods and properties:

+    // move a monster to the player's current room game.monsters.get(1).moveToRoom();
+    // move a monster to a numbered room game.monsters.get(1).moveToRoom(5);
+    // remove a monster from the game game.monsters.get(1).destroy();  // note: this does not actually kill them; they can be later brought back by another event with moveToRoom()
+    // do damage to a monster
+    game.monsters.get(1).injure(5);
+    game.monsters.get(1).injure(5, true);  // same as above, but ignores armor

+    // move an artifact to the player's current room game.artifacts.get(6).moveToRoom();
+    // move an artifact to a numbered room game.artifacts.get(6).moveToRoom(5);
+    // move an artifact into the player's inventory game.artifacts.get(6).moveToInventory();
+    // move an artifact into a numbered monster's inventory game.artifacts.get(6).moveToInventory(3);
+    // reveal an embedded artifact (making it appear in the artifacts list in the status sidebar) game.artifacts.get(10).reveal();
+    // open/close a door or container
+    game.artifacts.get(8).open();
+    game.artifacts.get(8).close();
+    // remove an artifact from the game game.artifacts.get(6).destroy();
+    // determine if the player is carrying an artifact if (game.player.hasArtifact(3)) ...
+    // determine if an artifact is "here" (meaning, if it's in the current room OR the player's inventory) if (game.artifacts.get(3).isHere()) ...
+    // determine if an artifact is inside a container if (game.artifacts.get(3).container_id === 7) ...

+## Effects

+Effects are far simpler objects, containing just an ID, the effect text, and the style, which determines the color of the text shown to the player.

+Working with effects is easy:

+    // show an effect, using the style defined in the database game.effects.print(1);
+    // show an effect, overriding the style game.effects.print(1, "special")

+The text styles available are the same ones described in the "Writing messages to the output" section above.

 # Example event handlers

 The following is a list of all the available event handlers, how they're used, and a sample handler of each type.